 Non-core sports include: badminton, basketball, climbing, cross country, fencing, fives, golf, racquets, rugby union, shooting, squash, swimming, tennis and waterpolo.

-Our stunning grounds cover 250 acres and comprise of 135 acres of playing fields including 14 grass football pitches, 1 rugby pitch, 1 lacrosse pitch, 9 cricket squares, all-weather cricket nets, 12 floodlit hard tennis courts, 12 all-weather tennis courts and 3 all-weather floodlit hockey pitches.
+Our stunning grounds cover 250 acres and comprise of 135 acres of playing fields including 14 grass football pitches, 1 rugby pitch, 9 cricket squares, all-weather cricket nets, 12 floodlit hard tennis courts, 12 all-weather tennis courts and 3 all-weather floodlit hockey pitches.
 The School offers fives, racquets and squash and as such has courts for all of these sports.
 There is also an athletics tartan running track plus field sports areas; and the Halford Hewitt Golf Course.